OneCDOnly/sherpa/README.md

 ## Description

-A mini package manager to install various media-management apps into QNAP NAS.
+A mini-package-manager to install various media-management apps into QNAP NAS.

 **sherpa** is able to install several search and download apps but will only install **ONE app** at a time.
 If you elect to install an app that is already installed, the app will be fully reinstalled.
 App configuration will be retained.